Jenin: Crusader, Ayyubid and Mamluk periods

 Jenin came under Crusader rule in 1103.
-The Crusaders called it Le Grand Guerin (Latin: Garinum or Gallina Major), to distinguish it from the town of Zir'in, which they called Petit Grin.
+The Crusaders called it Le Grand Gerin (Latin: Garinum or Gallina Major), to distinguish it from the town of Zir'in, which they called Le Petit Gerin.
 Under the Crusaders it was a small seigniory, forming part of the Principality of Galilee or the Kingdom of Jerusalem.

 Shortly before the Battle of Hattin in 1187, Jenin was captured by the Ayyubid sultan Saladin, who destroyed the nearby fort, Castellum Beleismum.
 In the 1220s, the geographer Yaqut al-Hamawi described Jenin as "a small and beautiful town, lying between Nabulus and Beisan, in the Jordan Province.
 There is much water, and many springs are found here, and often have I visited it."
 In 1229, a peace was concluded between Frederick II, Holy Roman Emperor and Sultan al-Kamil, during the Sixth Crusade, whereby the city was given to the Crusaders, but Sultan as-Salih Ayyub was able to control it permanently in 1244 after the Battle of La Forbie.

 In 1255, it was agreed between the Ayyubid sultan in Syria, an-Nasir Yusuf, and the first Mamluk sultan in Egypt, Izz al-Din Aybak, to give the latter all of the lands lying west of the Jordan River, and thus Jenin entered into the possession of the Mamluks.
 It was one of eleven subdistricts of Mamlakat Safad (Province of Safed).
 In the late 13th century, Mamluk emirs (commanders) stationed at Jenin were ordered by Sultan Qalawun "to ride every day with their troops before the fortress of 'Akka, so as to protect the coast and the merchants."
 As one of the stations of the Mamluk barid (postal route) between the Mamluk capital Cairo and Damascus, it was one of the towns where fires were lit to warn of a Mongol attack.
 The geographer al-Dimashqi mentioned Jenin around 1300.
 From the time of Qalawun's son, Sultan an-Nasir Muhammad, it was a station on the route where ice was transported to Cairo for the sultans' drink houses.
 The Mamluk historian al-Qalqashandi (d.
 1418) described Jenin as "an ancient spacious town which is riding on a shoulder of a nice valley in which there is a river of flowing water" north of Qaqun "on the top end of Marj Bani Amer [Jezreel Valley]".
 He also noted that it contained the mausoleum of Dihyah al-Kalbi, a companion of the Islamic prophet Muhammad.